No Need To "Press Your Luck" When It Comes To Government Audits

 Department of Labor

-The DOL’s main focus is to ensure all promised benefits are being provided to participants and that plan fiduciaries are acting the plan’s best interest instead of their own.
+The DOL’s main focus is to ensure that all promised benefits are being provided to participants and that plan fiduciaries are acting on the plan’s best interest instead of their own.
 Specific areas of interest include (but are not limited to) the following:

 - Verifying the timely distribution of plan notices to participants;